mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.2.7 - 8-8-2022 =
+* Added: Atarim extension info to the `get_available_extensions()` method
+* Added: Atarim extension icon
+* Fixed: `wp_mail` error detection message width
+* Updated: `wp_mail` error detection message content
+* Updated: Error message in case of a plugin installation failure due to blocked request on the MainWP Dashboard side
+* Updated: Error message in case of a theme installation failure due to blocked request on the MainWP Dashboard side

 = 4.2.6.1 - 7-29-2022 =
 * Fixed: Toggle checkbox appearance issue in the Quick Setup Wizard